thedevbones/project-hillbilly/README.md

 -	Make impromenents to all current cinamatics.
 -	Graduate from TXST.

+**Gage:**
+-	Remove unnecessary files from my blender models.
+- 	Animate the boss with a chainsaw.
+-	Work on creating level 2.
+-	Create a puzzle for level 2.

 <!-- Optional -->
 <!-- ## License -->
 <!-- This project is open source and available under the [...
 License](). -->